 Finally, Do you want to enter a relationship with this Franchisor?
 Are they going to be easy to work with and are you entering a sound system with a great business model.
 So ask: Are there any legal disputes involving the franchise or the franchisor?

 These questions should all form part of your due diligence but there are many more steps that you should take when completing your due diligence.
-A good place to start is by doing the Franchise Education Pre-entry Course here.
+A good place to start is by signing up for the educational sessions in the Australian Franchise Marketplace.

 Elizabeth Gillam founder and CEO of Franchisee Success creates High Performance Franchisees.
 Having owned and operated three franchised food businesses; Boost, Healthy Habits and Bucking Bull; she knows what it takes to operate a profitable food franchise.
 In her recent book, Upsize your PROFIT – 6 steps to running a profitable food franchise she outlines how franchisees can ACE their franchised business unit.
 If you are not sure how to do your due diligence here is a link to help you on your way.